BonnierNews/wildcard-expect/README.md

-Here's a README for `@bonniernews/wildcard-expect`:

----

 # @bonniernews/wildcard-expect

 A simple utility for extending Chai's `expect` with powerful wildcard matching, perfect for testing dynamic or partially known data structures in your applications.
-This library allows you to assert the *shape* and *type* of your data without needing to know the exact values of certain fields, such as IDs, timestamps, or generated tokens.
+This library allows you to assert the _shape_ and _type_ of your data without needing to know the exact values of certain fields, such as IDs, timestamps, or generated tokens.

 ## 🚀 Installation